dinamohamed85/jest-examples/README.md

 # jest-examples

+- test or it method
-- describe method added
+- describe method
-- nested describe method added
+- nested describe method
-- only and skip method added
+- only and skip method
+- beforeAll and beforeEach
+- afterAll and afterEach
+- Matchers methods like toHavelength toContain not.toContain not.toBe